Ebib is a program with which you can manage BibTeX database files without having to edit the raw .bib

 s

-save the database. (ebib-save-current-database)
+- save the database.

 S

-show and edit the @string definitions in the database. (ebib-edit-strings)
+- show and edit the

 u

-extract a URL from the url field and send it to a browser.
+field and send it to a browser.
 With numeric prefix argument, extract the n-th url.
+V

 x